AdobeDocs/experience-platform.en/help/access-control/abac/ui/policies.md

 ---
 # Manage access control policies

 Access control policies are statements that bring attributes together to establish permissible and impermissible actions.
 Access policies can either be local or global, and can override other policies.
+Adobe provides a default policy that can be activated immediately or whenever your organization is ready to start controlling access to specific objects based on labels.
+The default policy leverages labels applied to resources to deny access unless users are in a role with a matching label.

 >[!IMPORTANT]
 >